 Both Scott and Dana have dreamed of starting a welcoming and loving community for people who want to find a spiritual home in West Los Angeles.
 Although Scott loves studying ancient languages and cultures, his real passion is to bring the ancient Scripture to life as he walks with others in a journey toward spiritual wholeness (Shalom).

-Scott and Dana have three beautiful children with bizarre sounding names, Ilan, Aitan and Neshama.
+Scott and Dana have three beautiful children, Ilan, Aitan and Neshama.

 “I will sing to the LORD all my life; I will sing praise to my God as long as I live.”
 PSALM 104:33